We were warned to “mask up” to prevent the spread of C*vid.

 Interestingly, some of those S&M masks looked very much like iron slave bits.
 Did you google those horrific images yet?

 According to Psychology today, “For the masochist, taking on a role of subjugation and helplessness can offer a release from stress or the burden of responsibility or guilt.
 It can also evoke infantile feelings of vulnerability and dependency.”

-Personally, I think this is a major part of the mass masking of the human population.
+Personally, I think this was a major part of the mass masking of the human population.
 It keeps people feeling obedient, helpless, vulnerable, and dependent.

-There are times when masks should be worn, I cover that here: Masks are not mandatory
+There are times when masks should be worn, I cover that here: Mandatory masking